kit-clj/kit-clj.github.io/resources/md/clojurescript.md

 This will start shadow-cljs compiler and connect a browser REPL.
 Any changes you make in ClojureScript source will now be automatically reloaded on the page.

-ClojureScript will be compiled with production settings when the uberjar task is run.
+ClojureScript will be compiled with production settings when the `uberjar` task is run.

-### ClojureScript with nREPL
+### shadow-cljs with nREPL

-To connect the IDE to a ClojureScript REPL make sure that you have the `:nrepl` key in `shadow-cljs.edn`.
+To connect your editor to a ClojureScript REPL make sure that you have the `:nrepl` key in `shadow-cljs.edn`.
 This key defaults to port `7002`.
-When  starts, it will open nREPL on the specified port.
+When the compiler starts, it will open nREPL on the specified port.

 Once you run `npx shadow watch app`, then you'll be able to connect to its nREPL at `localhost:7002`.
 Once connected, you simply have to run `(shadow.cljs.devtools.api/repl :app)` and the ClojureScript nREPL will become available.
 You can test that everything is working correctly by running `(js/alert "Hi")` in the REPL.
 This should pop up an alert in the browser.

 To exit the ClojureScript nREPL you have to run `:cljs/quit` in the nREPL.

-#### shadow-cljs with nREPL

-By default, kit configures shadow-cljs' nrepl to run on port 7002.
-Once you connect to the nREPL you simply have to run `(shadow/repl :app)` to connect to the ClojureScript nREPL.

-To exit the ClojureScript nREPL you have to run `:cljs/quit` in the nREPL.

-#### Self-managed package.json

-By default, luminus configures lein-shadow to store npm dependencies in a `:npm-deps` key in the project.clj file.
-Sometimes, you may wish to self-manage these, in order to expand on the package.json config.
-To do this, you have to remove the `:npm-deps` key from your project.clj file, and create a `package.json` file instead.
-Now lein-shadow will skip checking for npm dependencies on execution, and you will have to manually run `npm install` and update your `package.json` accordingly.

 ### Interacting with JavaScript